1999 Israeli general election: Results

-Prime Minister
+Prime minister

 Knesset

 Yisrael Beiteinu gained a seat after the vote-sharing process was completed.

 Aftermath

 Although Barak won the Prime Ministerial election comfortably, his One Israel alliance won only 26 seats, meaning he had to form a convoluted coalition with Shas, Meretz, Yisrael BaAliyah, the Centre Party, the National Religious Party and United Torah Judaism.

 When Barak's government collapsed after the start of the Second Intifada and the October Israeli Arab riots in 2000, Barak called new elections for Prime Minister in the hope of winning an authoritative mandate.
-However, he was well-beaten by Ariel Sharon and subsequently resigned from politics.
+However, he was well-beaten by Ariel Sharon and subsequently retired from politics.

 15th Knesset

 After winning the Prime Ministerial elections, Ehud Barak formed the 28th government of Israel on 6 July 1999.
 His coalition included One Israel, Shas, Meretz, Yisrael BaAliyah, the Centre Party, the National Religious Party and United Torah Judaism, and initially had 16 ministers, though the number later rose to 24.
 Avraham Burg was appointed as Speaker of the Knesset.

 United Torah Judaism left the coalition in September 1999 after a breach of the Sabbath.
 The government finally collapsed on 10 December 2000 when Barak resigned in the face of the outbreak of the Second Intifada and the Israeli Arab riots of October.
 Barak called new elections for the position of Prime Minister, which he lost to Ariel Sharon.

 Sharon formed the 29th government on 7 March 2001.
 He set up a national unity government, including Likud, Labor-Meimad, Shas, the Centre Party, the National Religious Party, United Torah Judaism, Yisrael BaAliyah, and National Union-Yisrael Beiteinu.
 Sharon's government had 26 ministers, which later rose to 29, necessitating the addition of a small table to the end of the Ministers row in the Knesset.

 During the Knesset term, there were several splits, mergers, and defections.
 The One Israel alliance broke into its constituent parts, Labor-Meimad (25 seats) and Gesher (2 seats).
 Five members left the Centre Party, with three forming New Way and two establishing Lev, which immediately merged into Likud.
 Later, two of the three that set up New Way resigned from the Knesset and were replaced by Centre Party members, whilst the remaining New Way MK joined Labor-Meimad.
 Two MKs left Yisrael BaAliyah to establish the Democratic Choice, whilst three MKs left the United Arab List; two established the Arab National Party and one formed National Unity – National Progressive Alliance.
 Michael Kleiner left the National Union to establish Herut – The National Movement, whilst the National Union became allied to Yisrael Beiteinu.
 Ahmed Tibi left Balad to establish Ta'al.